How to Buy TON via P2P on Bybit and OKX in 2026

 Risks and mitigation

-If already blocked: request a written reason via the bank, prepare P2P receipts (in your exchange dashboard).
+If your card is already restricted: request a written reason via the bank, prepare P2P receipts (in your exchange dashboard).
 In 80% of cases the card unblocks within 3-7 days — that’s the law.
 More in our P2P and 115-FZ risks article (RU, available in Russian only).

 Receiving “dirty” rubles